kheller18/data-structures-algorithms/questions/React.md

       ```
       + The state variable “name” can be directly used inside the HTML.

-3. What are the rules that must be followed while using React Hooks?
+17. What are the rules that must be followed while using React Hooks?
     + React Hooks must be called only at the top level.
 It is not allowed to call them inside the nested functions, loops, or conditions.
     + It is allowed to call the Hooks only from the React Function Components.

-4. What is the use of useEffect React Hooks?
+18. What is the use of useEffect React Hooks?
-    + The useEffect React Hook is used for performing the side effects in functional components.
+    + `useEffect`: used for performing the side effects in functional components.
 With the help of useEffect, you will inform React that your component requires something to be done after rendering the component or after a state change.
 The function you have passed(can be referred to as “effect”) will be remembered by React and call afterwards the performance of DOM updates is over.
 Using this, we can perform various calculations such as data fetching, setting up document title, manipulating DOM directly, etc, that don’t target the output value.
 The useEffect hook will run by default after the first render and also after each update of the component.
 React will guarantee that the DOM will be updated by the time when the effect has run by it.
     + The useEffect React Hook will accept 2 arguments: `useEffect(callback,[dependencies]);`
     + Where the first argument callback represents the function having the logic of side-effect and it will be immediately executed after changes were being pushed to DOM.
 The second argument dependencies represent an optional array of dependencies.
 The useEffect() will execute the callback only if there is a change in dependencies in between renderings.
       ```